bagnine/Clothing_Recommender/README.md

 My immediate next steps with this model will be to implement a user trial by asking a group to select an image of a piece of clothing they like or want to buy along with size and price information and generating recommendations from this dataset for them to rate.

-Next, I'd like to create a proper implementation of my model- first by developing a GUI capable of recommending from within my data set, and then a web app that could be integrated with a dynamic data set, possibly including multiple seller-to-seller markets like the ones mentioned above.
+I've created a GUI using Streamlit in order to facilitate user evaluation.
+Its current iteration is capable of making recommendations from the dataset using user inputs of size, price, vintage and a selection of three colors.

-In addition to the GUI, I'd like to add a function that takes in an uploaded image, extracts the color features from it and makes recommendations when combined with user input size and price preferences.
+As I continue to devleop the GUI, I'd like to add a function that takes in an uploaded image, extracts the color features from it and makes recommendations when combined with user input.

 I would also create a feature that allows multiple types of items (shoes, pants, glasses, etc.) with the hope of ultimately creating a function that could curate an entire outfit or wardrobe.
 Incorporating deep learning would be an exciting aspect at this step- by classifying an image with a CNN, similar items across categories and even outside of apparel could be recommended.